Israel has it all - in not so much space

 start i Jerusalem, which is the classic city of Israel, and it is here that you will find the great historical sights.
 Choose a place to live where you can walk to most things, so you can get the city under your skin.
 Remember to take a guided tour so you get history – and stories – of what you see, because this city has seen most of it.

 After two nights here, you take the train for another half hour Tel Aviv.
 It is Jerusalem's handsome little brother, where there is life, beach and food experiences ad libitum.
-Here you can get an impression of the city with two overnight stays, where, for example, you can stay by the city beach along the Mediterranean if you are into beach life.
+Here you can get an impression of the city with two overnight stays, where you can, for example, stay by the city beach along Middelhavet, if you are into beach life.

 A week in Israel: The Red Sea or the Dead Sea